 UK tribunals need to interpret UK legislation “so far as possible” to offer at least as much protection as the directive.
-This is often known as the principle in Marleasing (link to lawgazette.co.uk).
+This is often known as the principle in Marleasing.

-In Paterson v Commissioner of Police of the Metropolis, the Employment Appeal Tribunal said it would have interpreted the UK definition of disability as it did anyway just looking at domestic law, but that in any event it was bound to reach that interpretation by the European Court decision in Chacón Navas.
+In Paterson v Commissioner of Police of the Metropolis, the Employment Appeal Tribunal said it would have interpreted the UK definition of disability as it did anyway just looking at domestic law.
+In any event though it was bound to reach that interpretation by the European Court decision in Chacón Navas.

-Direct effect can apply where the employer is a public body.
+Even though the statute cannot be reinterpreted, the UK court can give the directive “direct effect” where the employer is a public body of a member state.
+This includes a UK public body such as a local authority.
 The directive needs to be unconditional and sufficiently precise, but that test is interpreted quite widely.
-Where a directive has direct effect, a UK tribunal should decide the case before it by directly applying the provisions of the directive.
+Where a directive has direct effect, the UK tribunal or court should decide the case before it by directly applying the provisions of the directive.

-Direct effect is not needed if the tribunal can interpret the Equality Act to conform with the directive, under the principle in Marleasing (above).
-However, if the Equality Act cannot be re-interpreted in a way that complies with the directive, direct effect can apply if the claim is against a public body.
-Direct effect may allow (indeed require) a tribunal to decide the case in a way which has no basis in the UK statute, and which perhaps even contradicts the UK statute.
+Direct effect may allow (indeed require) a tribunal to decide the case against the public body in a way which has no basis in the UK statute, and which perhaps even contradicts the UK statute.

 Amendment of the Equality Act